cycloique/website/acknowledgment.md

 permalink: /acknowledgment/
 ---

-We gratefully acknowledge some people...
+We gratefully acknowledge GitHub for providing the platform for this website.